-We are open to hosting self-funded visiting scholars who commit to come to Georgia Tech (no virtual visits).
+We are only open to hosting visiting scholars who can come to Georgia Tech (no virtual visits).
 If you are interested in this option, you are welcome to reach out via email to discuss potential topics of mutual interest that you could work on with us.

-How research as a visiting scholar works in my group: research will work as described for undergraduate and M.S. students (see above), but the complexity of the research project will vary depending on the visitor's career stage (M.S. student, Ph.D. student, etc.) and length of the visit.
+How research as a visiting scholar works in my group: research will work as described for undergraduate and graduate students above, but the complexity of the research project will vary depending on the visitor's career stage (M.S. student, Ph.D. student, etc.) and length of the visit.

-Note for international visitors: we are not involved in the paperwork to obtain visas, thus we cannot help with resolving visa-related issues or delays.
-You should keep this in mind when planning to visit, depending on the time constraints you have (dissertation defenses, graduation dates, etc.).
+Note for international visitors: we are not involved in the paperwork to obtain visas and we cannot help with resolving visa-related issues or delays.
+You should keep this in mind when planning to visit, depending on your time constraints (dissertation defenses, graduation dates, etc.).